whitneyburton/portfolios/students/20150814-justin_holzmann-m1.markdown

 ### Areas of Emphasis

-(What did you set out to accomplish this module?)
 * Learn Vim to improve and optimize work flow.
 * Fix my personal habit structures (the first time I did module 1 I lost many of the positive habits that I had spent the previous year building).